RWS/dxa-web-application-java/Architecture.md

 Servlet API version 3.1.
 Initialization and configuration is fully done in code, there is no `web.xml` deployment descriptor.

-The classes `com.sdl.webapp.main.WebAppInitializer` and `com.sdl.webapp.main.WebAppConfiguration` contain the code to initialize and configure the web application.
+The classes `WebAppInitializer` and `WebAppConfiguration` contain the code to initialize and configure the web application.
 These classes register a number of components:

 * Two interceptors: `LocalizationResolverInterceptor` and `StaticContentInterceptor`